robertwahler/repo_manager/README.markdown

 ### Suitable for

 * Light weight mirroring of data accross a network.
-This is a job for rsync.
+That is a job for rsync.
 Or is it?
 If you develop for multiple platforms across multiple (virtual) machines rsync'ing may not be the best option.
 If you already have everything tucked into git repositiories, you can use a single